Earth Day 2023

 At the time this book was written, there were 16,928 endangered species in the world.
 I was hoping that that number had decreased since 2009, but I figured it probably increased at least slightly.

-But I was devastated to discover that there are now 27,000 endangered species according to the International Union for the Conservation of Nature (IUCN).
-They are generally accepted as the global authority on endangered species.
+But I was devastated to discover that as of 2024, there are 44,000 endangered species, according to the International Union for the Conservation of Nature (IUCN).
+They are the global authority on endangered species.
 Corwin cited the IUCN heavily in this book.
 If you’re not familiar with the IUCN, please check out this 3-minute video that will help you learn about them:

 Corwin explained that there were 3,246 critically endangered species (the highest risk category for endangerment of extinction by the IUCN) in 2009.
 He wrote: “Whether we realize it or not, we need them…We’re inextricably bound with nature.
 When we put the survival of the natural world in jeopardy, we simultaneously put our survival in jeopardy.”
 We’ve harmed landscapes and habitats and entire ecosystems, and it’s going to hurt every species, ourselves included.